 Are your programs customized for individual needs and growth?

-Our workout programs are customized for the individual based on strengths and weaknesses of each competitor.
-Nutrition plans are customized based on performance in the gym, body composition, and metabolic rate.
+Our workout programs are customized for the individual based on strengths and weaknesses of each competitor, but in full disclosure…let me explain.

 We have a defined process for maximum recovery, training, body composition, and metabolic rate for off-season and contest prep.
 This applies to nutrition and your workout program.
 Both off-season and contest prep follow specific phases and your nutrition and workout program work together to optimize performance in the gym, and results.
 The only way this works to the fullest potential is to plan both nutrition and programming based on INDIVIDUAL progress and the goal of each phase.